Supearnesh/ml-dog-cnn/README.md

 The pretrained VGG-19 model contains the same architecture as that described by Simonyan and Zisserman in their paper, cited below.
 The results attained by their model showed great promise for a similar image classification problem and it made sense to reuse the same architecture, only modifying the final fully connected layer to correctly map to the 133 categories being used to classify dog breeds.

 > Karen Simonyan and Andrew Zisserman.
-[Very Deep Convolutional Neural Network Based Image Classification Using Small Training Sample Size](https://arxiv.org/pdf/1409.1556.pdf).
+[Very Deep Convolutional Networks for Large-scale Image Recognition](https://arxiv.org/pdf/1409.1556.pdf).
 In _Proceedings of ICLR_, 2015.